fuzzylogicxx/fuzzylogic/posts/development_decisions.md

 ## Should a blog post page be marked up as an article or just using main?

 I mark it up as an `article` for same reasons discreet/syndicated.
 It’s inside a `main` because I have one main on every page.

+I’ll add more to this article over time.